Juanfio/Laboratorio_5/README.md

 # Laboratorio_5
-Simulaciones, análisis de datos, etc. de las prácticas de Laboratorio 5.
+Simulations, data analysis, etc. of the Laboratory experiences 5.

-Este repositorio tiene todos los códigos utilizados en la materia Laboratorio 5 - Licenciatura en Ciencias Físicas - FCEyN-UBA
+This repository has all the codes used in the subject Laboratory 5 - Licenciatura en Ciencias Físicas - Facultad de Ciencias Exactas y Naturales, Universidad de Buenos Aires.